basvanveen/hellogreenhouse/README.md

 # HelloGreenHouse : ESP32 greenhouse automation

 A simple playground for some of my DYI greenhouse automations.
-One of my favorite hobbies is spending time outside in our garden or in our small greenhouse.
-Although it's not a big one i am always surprised on how much can grow in such a minimal space 🌱
+One of my favorite hobbies is spending time outside in our garden and in our small greenhouse.
+Although it's not a big one i am always surprised by how much can grow in such a minimal space 🌱

 Out of curiousity I started creating some automated help to promote the growth of my plants/seedlings, primarily focussed on adding light at earlier stages and watering on specific intervals.
-Although i really enjoyed creating this, and there are tons of other things you can add like soil-humidity measuring, adding heat pads etc...
+Although I really enjoy creating this, and there are tons of other things you can add like soil-humidity measuring, adding heat pads etc...
 I came to the conclusion that I prefer gardening/spending time in my my greenhouse without involving tech, maybe only intervalled watering when i'm on vacation for some weeks 🙃

 ## Capabilites